Getting Hired With an Arrest or Conviction Record

 If the criminal records report provided on you includes errors, you should ask the agency to correct them.
 If that doesn’t work, you can file a complaint with the Consumer Financial Protection Bureau or even file a lawsuit.
 However, the FCRA deals only with inaccurate reports; if a prospective employer decides not to hire you based on your actual, correct, criminal record, this law won’t help you.

 Many states have additional rules that limit an employer's ability to inquire about criminal history or to use criminal history as a reason to deny employment.
-For more information, see State Laws on Using Arrests and Convictions in Employment.
+In recent years, several states and cities have passed "ban-the-box laws," which prohibit employers from asking about criminal history until later in the application process, such as after an interview or after extending a conditional offer of employment.
+For more information, see State Laws on Using Arrests and Convictions in Employment and select your state.

 Title VII prohibits discrimination in every aspect of employment, including screening and hiring practices.
 The Equal Employment Opportunity Commission (EEOC), which enforces Title VII, issued guidance in 2012 on employer use of criminal records in hiring.
 The EEOC has long warned that an employer’s blanket policy of refusing to hire anyone with a criminal record could be discriminatory, given the much higher arrest rates of African Americans and Latinos.